khalid-hussain/morals-and-behaviour/_introduction.md

 In the name of Allāh the Most Merciful and Clement: [O Allāh I implore Your assistance, O Allāh bless Muḥammad and his family and grant them peace].
-Abū Muḥammad ʿAlī bin Aḥmad bin Saʿīd bin Ḥazm al-Andalusī (May Allāh be pleased with him) has said:
+Abū Muḥammad ʿAlī bin Aḥmad bin Saʿīd bin Ḥazm al-Andalusī !p[him] has said:

 1. Praise be to Allāh for His great gifts.
 May Allāh bless [our master] Muḥammad, His servant, the seal of His Prophets and Messengers; may He grant